justmiles/go-markdown2confluence/README.md

 ## Enhancements

-It is possible to insert Confluence macros with fenced code blocks.
+It is possible to insert Confluence macros using fenced code blocks.
+The "language" for this is `CONFLUENCE-MACRO`, exactly like that in all-caps.
 Here is an example for a ToC macro using all headlines starting at Level 2:

 ```markdown